mlacoco/notiphy-widget/readme.md

 ### Features

+#### Inbox
+The Inbox displays all received notifications.
+Users can mark notifications as read or dismiss them.
+The Inbox is toggled by clicking the widget icon.

 #### Real-Time Notifications
 The Notiphy Widget supports real-time notifications via WebSockets.
-Notifications are delivered instantly to the widget without the need for manual refreshes.
+Notifications are delivered to the widget without the need for manual refreshes, with polling as backup.

-#### Toast Alerts
+#### Toast Notifications
 Toast notifications are brief messages that appear on the screen and fade out after a specified duration.
-You can customize the position and duration of toast notifications through the widget configuration.
+You can customize the default position and duration of toast notifications through the widget configuration.
+Users can reposition toasts via the settings menu in the widget.

-#### Inbox
-The Inbox displays all received notifications.
-Users can mark notifications as read or dismiss them.
-The Inbox can be opened and closed by clicking the widget icon.

 #### Audio Alerts and Reminders
 The widget can play a sound when a new notification is received (audioAlert) and can also play a reminder sound at specified intervals if there are unread notifications (audioReminder).